timdp/es6-promise-pool/README.md

 the number of simultaneously executing promises.

 The promises can be created in a just-in-time fashion.
 You essentially pass a function that produces a new promise every time it is called.
-On modern platforms, you can also use ES6 generator functions for this.
+Alternatively, you can pass an ES2015 iterator, meaning you can also use generator functions.

 ## Compatibility